-The Board shall so conduct the hearing as to assure full, but not repetitive, public participation.
-The applicant shall be prepared to respond fully to questioning by the public and the board.
-The Board may, upon its own motion, extend the hearing once for a period not exceeding 30 days and to a date which shall be announced.
+The Planning Board shall so conduct the hearing as to assure full, but not repetitive, public participation.
+The applicant shall be prepared to respond fully to questioning by the public and the Planning Board.
+The Planning Board may, upon its own motion, extend the hearing once for a period not exceeding thirty (30) days and to a date thatwhich shall be announced.
 The Board may adopt regulations governing the operation of said public hearings and it shall keep minutes thereof.

-- 8. The Planning Board shall approve, approve with conditions, or disapprove the Preliminary Plan. - i. within 30 days after the date of the public hearing, or - ii. within such other time that may be mutually agreed upon by both the Planning Board and the applicant.
+78. Planning Board Decision.
+The Planning Board shall approve, or approve with conditions, or disapprove the Preliminary Plan: (i) within thirty (30) days after the date of the public hearing, or (ii) within such other time that may be mutually agreed upon by both the Planning Board and the applicant.
 The Planning Board shall specify in writing its findings of fact and the Board's decision.
 Terms and conditions imposed by the Board shall be those it deems advisable to satisfy the criteria listed in Sec.
 16-1-1 (a) through (n) and the design standards set forth in Article III of these Regulations, and to protect and preserve the public's health, safety and general welfare.
-Such terms and conditions shall include the issuance of any permits or approval required for such subdivision from any federal, state or other local body or authority, and they may include changes in the proposed subdivision or additional materials corroborating matters already presented.

-9. Preliminary Plan approval shall not constitute approval of the Final Plan, but rather shall be deemed an expression of approval of the approach submitted on the Preliminary Plan as a guide to preparation of the Final Plan.
+Such terms and conditions shall include the issuance of any permits or approval required for such subdivision from any federal, state or other local body or authority, and they may include changes in the proposed subdivision or additional materials corroborating matters already presented.9.
+Preliminary Plan approval shall not constitute approval of the Final Plan, but rather shall be deemed an expression of approval of the approach submitted on the Preliminary Plan as a guide to preparation of the Final Plan.

-(b) Preliminary Plan Submission Requirements .
+(b) Preliminary Plan Submission Requirements-.